 “If you have an elderly family member, friend or neighbour who might be particularly vulnerable we’d urge you to share our advice with them to give you and them peace of mind.
 This type of crime is very distressing for victims, as bogus callers exploit people’s vulnerability.

-The Consumer Council for Water’s Top Tips to protect against bogus callers:
+Our Top Tips to protect against bogus callers: